Eifel-Joe/Voron-Mods/V0.1/Waveshare_4.3inch_DSI_LCD/Readme.md

     <img src="Image/Waveshare43_Mount.png" height="400">
 </div>

-All needed STL inside, modified Front-Skirts and extended Feet.
+All needed STL inside, parts for the mount itself, modified Front-Skirts and extended Feet.
+All parts fit on the V0.1's printbed!

 ## Parts Required
 | Part | Quantity | Comment|